-As shown in the picture above and below, Lei Jen was spotted at an event in China with the new Xiaomi Black Shark smartphone.
+Xiaomi CEO, Lei Jen was also spotted last month at an event in China with the new Xiaomi Black Shark smartphone.
 But the picture also reveals a mystery, not-yet-seen fitness tracker on his wrist.
-Speculation is rife that this is our first glimpse of Mi Band 3.
+Speculation is rife that he was wearing the Mi Band 3.

-A number of independent sources have already confirmed one of the most highly anticipated wearables of this year will arrive soon.
-The latest hint was dropped a few weeks ago by Huami CEO, Huang Wang.
+Other sources have confirmed the launch of one of the most highly anticipated wearables of this year is around the corner.
+This includes Huami CEO, Huang Wang.

 “This year, there will surely be a Mi Band 3 [and this] follow-up will [be developed] more in-depth cooperation with Xiaomi.”